{user_name}

 An Igus plain bearing enables smooth movement of the sensor in the Z direction and reliably prevents rotation about its own axis.

-The well-thought-out combination of two tension springs keeps the sensor precisely in the center position.
-One spring carries nearly the entire self-weight of the sensor, while the second spring catches the remaining weight force only beyond the center position due to its preloading.
+The well-designed combination of two tension springs holds the sensor precisely in the center position.
+One spring carries almost the entire self-weight of the sensor, while the second spring absorbs the remaining weight force only beyond the center position due to its preload.
 In this way, an exactly defined central rest position is achieved despite bearing friction and manufacturing tolerances.

 Electronics - LED tube with integrated cooling system

-A total of 3,000 LEDs of the type WS2812 ECO were installed in two acrylic tubes of the functional model for displaying measurements and light effects.
-The energy-efficient LEDs are wired in series in a daisy chain, which makes it possible to control all RGB LEDs grouped together with only a few data lines from a single ESP32 microcontroller.
+A total of 3,000 LEDs of the WS2812 ECO type were installed in the functional model’s two acrylic tubes to display measurements and light effects.
+The energy-efficient LEDs are connected in series in a daisy chain, which allows all RGB LEDs to be driven in groups with only a few data lines from a single ESP32 microcontroller.

 Project Radar Demonstrator LED Tube Tube WS2812 ECOProject Radar Demonstrator LED Tube WS2812 ECO Rainbow Effect

-A cooling system with high-quality Noctua PC fans generates a constant airflow inside the tubes and the base.
+A cooling system with high-quality Noctua PC fans creates a constant airflow inside the tubes and the base.
 This reliably cools the power supplies and LEDs, ensuring long-lasting performance.

 Project Radar Demonstrator Thermal Imaging CameraProject Radar Demonstrator LED Tube WS2812 ECO 3D Print Base